la2050/archive/_projects/2016/if-she-can-see-it-she-can-be-it-empowering-girls-creating-a-gender-balanced-media-landscape.md

   equality in media and inspire their participation in the field, enriching the Institute’s efforts to create more opportunities for female employment in the industry, as well as female-led projects, businesses, and arts establishments.
+Please explain how you will define and measure success for your project.​: >- GDIGM aims to:

+  1) Provide scholarships for 50 girls to attend its quarterly salon series

+  2) Educate and empower the scholarship recipients around issues of gender in media

+  3) Inspire the recipients to pursue jobs in the entertainment industry and to lead their own creative endeavors, businesses, and arts establishments

+  It will measure the success of the program based on:

+  - Total number of scholarship recipients

+  - Total number of industry partner mentorship opportunities offered

+  - Percent of recipients who report gaining knowledge about issues of gender equality in media

+  - Percent of recipients interested in pursuing a career in the industry

+  - Number of recipients who go on to attain internships and jobs in the industry

+  - Number of recipients who go on to lead their own creative endeavors, businesses, and arts establishments

+  The Institute will survey scholarship recipients before and after the program, and will conduct a follow-up survey two and five years after the program ends.

+  In 2017, the Institute also plans to survey leading entertainment companies to illustrate specific examples of how the Institute’s work has influenced a more gender-balanced media landscape in LA.
+This will include assessing changes in the number of females employed in the creative industries and the number of minority and women-owned arts businesses and arts establishments.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/if-she-can-see-it-she-can-be-it-empowering-girls-creating-a-gender-balanced-media-landscape/skild-prod.s3.amazonaws.com/myla2050/images/custom540/8697450355741-team90.jpg
 organization_name: Geena Davis Institute on Gender in Media at Mount Saint Mary’s University